 Where to sell property online

-In addition to our traditional in-room auctions we are pleased to also offer a new way to buy and sell property online.
+In addition to our traditional Auction Events we are pleased to also offer a new way to buy and sell property online.

-Our online auctions offer greater flexibility to buyers and sellers while retaining the transparency and certainty of sale offered by the traditional auction route.
+Our Timed Auctions offer greater flexibility to buyers and sellers while retaining the transparency and certainty of sale offered by the traditional auction route.

-- A traditional online auction – where exchange of contracts happens immediately at the end of a specified time period (the agreed reserve must be met or exceeded) securing the sale.
-This is very similar to our live auction room, but is online.
+- A traditional unconditional Timed Auction – where exchange of contracts happens immediately at the end of a specified time period (the agreed reserve must be met or exceeded) securing the sale.
+This is very similar to our live-streamed Auction Events, but is online.

-- A conditional online auction – where the successful buyer has 56 days to exchange contracts and complete their purchase.
+- A conditional Timed Auction – where the successful buyer has 56 days to exchange contracts and complete their purchase.
 This option is likely to encourage additional buyers as it gives them an extended period to raise finance.

 Whatever the method of sale, all bidders are required to provide payment details in advance of bidding as pre-authorisation.
 This then allows immediate payment to be made when the auction ends giving sellers confirmation of their sale.